kamax-io/kamax.io/content/page/about.md

 Around this vision, we created Kamax, a European business offering real alternatives to non-free and non-open products, designing them from scratch, migrating to them or simply adding them to an existing solution.

-We are actively invested in the Open Source world, creating products ourselves and contribuing to existing ones.
+We are actively invested in the Open Source world, creating products ourselves and contributing to existing ones.
 We deliver innovative products and services all around the world and support a wide range of existing products and services.

 [Get in touch!]({{< ref "page/contact.md" >}})